 Such a tool, we dare to say, is our app, CozZo.
 The insight behind it is simple – to provide each household with an accessible instrument for smart shopping and realistic food tracking, an effective weapon in our fight with food waste.
-Chefs and restaurants owners have long been using all kinds of digital mechanisms to avoid food waste, now it’s time for us as household managers to do the same.
+Chefs and restaurants owners have long been using all kinds of digital mechanisms to reduce food waste, now it’s time for us as household managers to do the same.

 We identified the main reasons why we all throw away food at home by doing a detailed investigation of the whole consumer journey.
 Then we equipped CozZo with as many features as necessary to help you avoid each of the six traps that could lead to food waste.